Pragmatic-Idealist/bitcoin_sentiment_topic_analysis/README.md

 # Bitcoin Sentiment and Topic Analysis Over Time

 I was always interested in Bitcoin as an investment and its underlying technology, blockchain.
 From an investment perspective, Bitcoin is one of history's best performing financial assets.
 If you bought just $100 in Bitcoin in early 2011, you would be 2 million dollars richer when bitcoin was at its peak!

-Bitcoin is also very different from typical investments such as stocks, bonds, and commodities and many of these differences contribute to how people value it and why it has so much volatility.
+It only made sense for me to try to predict Bitcoin price direction using machine learning just as its already being done with stocks and other investments.

 **Bitcoin price is driven by two main factors:**
+However, Bitcoin is different from typical investments such as stocks, bonds, and commodities and many of these differences contribute to how people value it and why it has so much volatility.

 Unlike other financial assets such as Stocks, Bonds, or Commodities, there are no earnings reports, revenue, cost, or any many of the other traditional financial metrics to track how well an asset is doing.
 Only the verifiable fixed supply/scarcity and the level of social acceptance and confidence drives price.

-Verifiable Fixed Supply/Scarcity -- Programmed Fixed Supplied and Blockchain technology to verify transactions.
+**Verifiable Fixed Supply/Scarcity -- Programmed Fixed Supplied and Blockchain technology to verify transactions.**

-Social Acceptance/Confidence -- Measured by Sentiment and Topics over time.
+**Social Acceptance/Confidence -- Measured by Sentiment and Topics over time.**

 ## Business Problem/Motivation
 Bitcoin's largest gains happen in a very short amount of time.
-(Insert Tom Lee Quote).
-Knowing the sentiment and composition of topics being talked about in cryptosphere can help investors position themselves for large positive and negative price movements. **I decided to analyze the sentiment and topic composition over time to see if they can be used as reliable indicators of price movement.**
+Bitcoin's greatest gains occured in a time window of just a few weeks.
+Knowing the sentiment and composition of topics being talked about in cryptosphere can help investors position themselves for large positive and negative price movements.

+**I decided to analyze the sentiment and topic composition over time to see if they can be used as reliable indicators of price movement.**

 ## Methodology
 **1. Data Collection**